Recognizing the next generation of PR leaders and pacesetters

 Recognition event

-The NextGen Awards will be presented this fall during PRWeek’s “40 Under 40” program in New York City.
+The PRMuseum NextGen Awards will be presented this fall during PRWeek’s “40 Under 40” program in New York City.